 Exposed to the elements, outdoor decks can quickly become dirty and grimy.
 Some older decks may also have mildew and algae.
-It is essential to thoroughly and properly clean a wooden deck before applying stain or seal.
+It is essential to thoroughly and properly clean a wooden deck before applying a stain or seal.
 Maintaining a clean deck will also extend its life, while also providing a more pleasant atmosphere and experience.

 The most common way to clean a wood deck is by pressure washing.
 Many homeowners who try to do it themselves will quickly discover that it’s not as easy as it appears.
-Correctly pressure cleaning a surface, particularly wooden decks, requires the appropriate equipment and skill, otherwise you can unwittingly cause damage.
-Those who are determined to do-it-themselves, will benefit from learning about common pressure washing mistakes to avoid when cleaning a wooden deck.
+Correctly pressure cleaning a surface, particularly wooden decks, requires the appropriate equipment and skill, otherwise, you can unwittingly cause damage.
+Those who are determined to do it themselves will benefit from learning about common pressure washing mistakes to avoid when cleaning a wooden deck.

 Pressure and Distance

-While pressure washing looks easy, and even fun, it takes time, skill and practice to do it correctly.
+While pressure washing looks easy, and even fun, it takes time, skill, and practice to do it correctly.
 If you just start spraying you will remove dirt, but with it may come some wood.
 It’s important to use and hold the right pressure at the right distance otherwise you can easily cause costly damages.

 Learn and Practice

 Professional pressure washers know how to properly and carefully clean wood decks.
-If you are going to do-it-yourself, taking time to learn how to do it and practicing is advisable before tackling your deck.
+If you are going to do it yourself, taking time to learn how to do it and practicing is advisable before tackling your deck.

 Perhaps the fastest way to cause damage is to use a high-pressure power washer at full blast.
 The extreme water pressure can leave marks, scaring the wood.
-Also, if there are any issues (loose boards, hardware, splinters, rot, ect), it can make the situation much worse.
+Also, if there are any issues (loose boards, hardware, splinters, rot, etc), it can make the situation much worse.

 Without experience, it may be difficult to use and maintain the right strokes and distance to do a professional-quality deck cleaning.
 In order to achieve an evenly cleaned deck, you will want to use feathering strokes over each area.
 It involves overlapping the areas previously covered making sure each stroke begins and ends at the right places.
 Always work with the grain or board’s length.